 And, as always, listen to your body and adapt accordingly.
 If your spinal erectors are struggling from all the big lifts, feel free to swap out deadlifts for Romanian deadlifts or barbell rows for dumbbell rows.
-If your elbows are getting beat up, try doing chin-ups with a neutral grip or barbell curls with dumbbells or a curl-bar (aka EZ-Bar).
+If your elbows are getting beat up, try doing chin-ups with a neutral grip, barbell curls with dumbbells, or curl-bar curls (with a curl bar or “EZ Bar”).

-Reverse Pyramid Training is typical done right to the cusp of failure, with zero reps left in reserve—AMRAP.
-However, as we’ll discuss in the next section, that doesn’t seem to be quite ideal for most intermediate lifters, given that it can cause quite a large performance drop between sets.
+Reverse Pyramid Training is typically done right to the cusp of failure, with zero reps left in reserve—AMRAP.
+However, as discussed in the next section, that doesn’t seem ideal for most intermediate lifters, given that it can cause quite a large performance drop between sets.
 It doesn’t seem to hurt, either, though, especially since this is a fairly low-volume routine where overall recovery shouldn’t be an issue.
 For optimal results, though, I’d recommend leaving 1–2 reps in reserve on the earlier sets of each exercise, doing as many reps as possible on just the final set of each exercise.

-If the workouts feel too short and easy after the first three weeks, add extra sets to your main lifts or add an extra accessory lift.
+If the workouts feel too short and easy after the first three weeks, add extra sets to your main lifts or an extra accessory lift.
 If the workouts feel too hard, feel free to remove an accessory lift.
 But they shouldn’t feel too hard.
 This is a fairly low-volume routine.
-If you choose exercises that suit you well, you should be able to handle it okay.
+If you choose exercises that suit you well, you should be able to handle them.

-Overall, Reverse Pyramid Training is an effective and efficient way to gain muscle size and strength.
-It’s not better than traditional hypertrophy training, but it’s not any worse, either, at least on a set-by-set basis.
-For instance, doing a set of 8, 10, then 12 repetitions stimulates the same amount of muscle growth as doing 3 sets of 10 repetitions.
-After all, all of those sets are well within the hypertrophy rep range, and thus they all stimulate the same amount of muscle growth.
+Overall, Reverse Pyramid Training is an effective way to gain muscle size and strength.
+It’s not better than traditional hypertrophy training, but it’s not worse, either.
+Doing a set of 8, 10, then 12 repetitions stimulates the same muscle growth as doing 3 sets of 10 repetitions.

-If you want a customizable workout program (and full guide) that builds these principles in, check out our Outlift Intermediate Bulking Program.
-You get to pick between four different workout programs, all of them designed to be both effective and efficient, but with the different routines ranging from lower to higher training volumes.
+Alright, that’s it for now.
+If you want more, we have a muscle-building newsletter.
+If you want a customizable workout program (and full guide), check out our Outlift Intermediate Bulking Program.
+You get to pick between four different workout programs.
 Or, if you’re still skinny or skinny-fat, try our Bony to Beastly (men’s) program or Bony to Bombshell (women’s) program.